imtiazjava/Master_Code/README.md

 	}
 }
 ==========================================================================================================================
+Program   : FOP_30
+Language: Java
+Level   	   :  Basic
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:

-FOP_30: For a given method write a logic to count no of digits of given long number.
+For a given method write a logic to count no of digits of given long number.

 Specification: Specifications: The value returned by the method countDigits() is determined by the following rules:
 If a number is negative or zero , return -1.